Your information & privacy

 The names and email addresses which you share allow us to maintain a unique account for you on the system, and are considered private.
 We will only share these details for specific reasons such as: with your correspondents as part of the functionality of the service; with third parties who are working on our behalf (in compliance with these terms); or if compelled to by law.

 The information that you are a user of Cleanfeed is considered private.
-It doesn’t imply public endorsement of us or the service we offer.
+It doesn’t imply public endorsement of us or the service we offer, though in some cases we might contact you to ask if you're willing to participate in this.

 The personal information is retained for the duration of your account with us, but you have a right to erasure, as outlined below.